jeho-lee/jeho-lee.github.io/index.md

 ## About Me

-I am a forth-year Ph.D. student at Yonsei University, working under the supervision of <u><strong><a href="https://mobed.yonsei.ac.kr/">Prof. Hojung Cha</a></strong></u>.
+I am a Ph.D. student at Yonsei University, working under the supervision of <u><strong><a href="https://mobed.yonsei.ac.kr/">Prof. Hojung Cha</a></strong></u>.
 I am interested in building resource-efficient on-device AI systems for mobile and edge computing platforms, paving the way for next-generation mobile AI applications such as augmented reality and autonomous systems.
 My core research interests include:

 - **On-device AI**
 - **Mobile and Edge Computing Systems**